Sunday, July 29, 2018

 Exterminator

 A good bug-crunching game that excels in two-player mode and I'm shocked at how much I enjoyed Exterminator.
-Finally, I must add that The Assembly Line did us proud by supporting the Atari STe with cool DMA sounds!!
+Finally, I must add that The Assembly Line makes us proud by supporting the Atari STe with cool DMA sounds!!

 Golden Axe